lamdu/lamdu/doc/GuiTypes.md

 ## GUI.Momentu.Responsive

-`TreeLayout` is a way of "laying out" a widget given layout constraints, designed for automatic layout of program code.
+`Responsive` is a way of "laying out" a widget given layout constraints, designed for automatic layout of program code.
 Different nodes may be layed out either horizontally or vertically depending on the constraints.